Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## Motivation

 This project began as a personal exploration into orbital dynamics after being inspired by real-world launches and missions.
-It’s now a hands-on testbed for building simulation systems, digging into numerical integration, and optimizing real-time systems using Unity and native C++.
+It’s now am area for digging into numerical integration, and optimizing real-time systems using Unity and native C++.

 ---

 ## Simulation Core

 - RK4 numerical integrator ensures long-term stability of orbits
-- Newtonian N-body simulation with mutual gravitational attraction
+- Newtonian multi-body simulation with mutual gravitational attraction
 - Thrust system allows for real-time orbital maneuvers
 - GPU-rendered trajectories keep performance smooth
 - All physics offloaded to a C++ DLL for max performance